 - Brush and shave gently.
 Use a soft toothbrush and an electric razor to avoid bleeding.

-- Tell your dentist and other caregivers if you take anticoagulant medicine or have a bleeding disorder.
+- Tell your dentist and other healthcare providers if you take anticoagulant medicine or have a bleeding disorder.
 Wear medical alert jewelry, or carry a card that gives this information.
 Ask where you can get these items.

 - Your menstrual period is heavier than normal.

 - Your bowel movement is bloody or black.

 - You bruise or bleed more than normal, your gums bleed, or you have frequent nosebleeds.

 - You have pain or swelling in your joints.

 - Your fingers or toes turn dark purple.

 - You have more headaches than normal, or your headaches are different than before.